dfieschko/RP1210/README.md

 and can thus only be loaded with 32-bit Python.
 A 64-bit implementation via [MSL-LoadLib](https://github.com/MSLNZ/msl-loadlib) is possible and may be released as a separate module sometime in the future.

-**This module is currently in alpha, and changes to core functionality may happen.** Once it hits beta, I will start taking care not to break people's code.
-Until then, expect changes.
-You can keep track of planned changes in the [Issues](https://github.com/dfieschko/RP1210/issues) page.

 Not all aspects of the RP1210C standard are fully implemented as independent features.
 Currently, my focus is on J1939 communication.
 Other protocols have significantly less support, but you can still access all the low-level commands via the `RP1210API` class.